spidasoftware/schema/doc/apis/analysisAPI.md

 #### Parameter

-One [Job](../../resources/schema/spidacalc/cee/job.schema) object in the POST body
+One [Job](../../resources/schema/spidacalc/cee/job.schema) object in the POST body (currently limited to 50MB)

-Or an array of [Job](../../resources/schema/spidacalc/cee/job.schema) objects in the POST body
+Or an array of [Job](../../resources/schema/spidacalc/cee/job.schema) objects in the POST body (currently limited to 50MB)

 #### Response